cikeddy/NYTGoodreadsBookData/README.md

 * number of Goodreads ratings
 * number of Goodreads reviews
 * number of Goodreads text reviews
-* Goodreads grand total rating (average rating * number of ratings).
+* Goodreads grand total rating (average rating * number of ratings)

-The program also caches data when a request is called so there aren not excessive requests to the NYT and Goodreads APIs.
+The program also caches data when a request is made  so there are not excessive requests to the NYT and Goodreads APIs.

 # Files: